Location metadata

 JPEG, TIFF, PNG, and WebP supported.
 Up to 100 MB.
 Browser-based.

 Drag and drop an image or click to browse.
-Supported formats: JPEG, TIFF, PNG, and WebP up to 100MB.
+Supported formats: JPEG, HEIC, TIFF, PNG, WebP, and AVIF up to 100MB.
 Files are processed locally and never uploaded.Processed locally.
 By continuing you accept our terms and privacy policy.

 Inspect image metadata privately - no uploads